2011 West Virginia Mountaineers football team: Norfolk State

-Maryland
+At Maryland

 The Mountaineers got off to a fast start, building a 27–10 halftime lead behind the arm of junior quarterback Geno Smith and rushing touchdowns from freshmen Vernard Roberts and Andrew Buie.
 The lead was built to 24, 34–10, in the third quarter on a Smith connection to high school teammate Stedman Bailey.
 Maryland scored 21 unanswered points to bring the game to within 3 points, 34–31, before the Mountaineers added another field goal to build their lead to 6, 37–31.
 The Terrapins drove down the field in an attempt to take the lead, but quarterback Danny O'Brien was intercepted by Eain Smith with 1:13 remaining in the game to seal it for the Mountaineers.